 Can you use a bank check or cashiers check to pay earnest money?

 Wiring your earnest money

 Many buyers opt for a wire because it costs about the same as over-nighting a check.

-There has been a tremendous amount of wire fraud.
+There has been a tremendous amount of wire fraud in recent years.
 When you receive the wire instruction we urge you to call the earnest money holder directly to confirm these instructions.
 Please know that we will NEVER send you wiring instructions.

 Email accounts have been hacked and buyers deceived.
 Please be careful.

 Save a copy of your receipt in your contracts folder.

 Can you use cash to pay your earnest money?